Jared-Tomei/mini-project/README.md

 ```
 python3 Miniproj.py
 ```
 This will start the wrapper and bring up the SPAdes config.
-Navigate over to cache by pressing C, hit o to chose the location of user repositry and set it to your home file /results/SPAdes_output.
+Navigate over to cache by pressing C, hit o to chose the location of user repositry and set it to your home file /results/SPAdes_output using enter to confirm and tab and arrows to navigate between options.

 This will be the only user input nessecary, the program will run through the retrived test data.
 # Results